 The market is moderately competitive with few key players.
 Some key market players include Arthrex Inc., Cambryn Biologics LLC, China Biologic Products Inc., DePuy Synthes, Dr. PRP USA LLC, EmCyte Corporation, Glofinn Oy, T-Biotechnology, Terumo BCT Inc., and Zimmer Biomet.
 With the advancement in technology, new players are expected to enter the market.

-- In February 2021, Atlas Health Medical Group announced PRP availability (Platelet Rich Plasma) Microneedling Facelifts to patients.
+- In February 2021, Atlas Health Medical Group announced PRP (Platelet-rich Plasma) Microneedling Facelifts for patients.

 Table of Contents

 1.1 Study Assumptions and Market Definition

 4.2.2 Increasing Number of Cosmetic and Surgical Procedures

 4.2.3 Growing use of Platelet-rich Plasma in Various Therapeutic Areas

 4.3.2 High Prices of Plasma Therapy

 4.4 Industry Attractiveness - Porter's Five Forces Analysis